Syleena Johnson takes sobering look at R. Kelly-penned song

 Today, she can’t do it.
 And she won’t.

-The 42-year-old said she began to look closely at the lyrics behind the song after stories resurfaced about R. Kelly’s alleged abuse of women — which he denies.
+The 42-year-old said she began to look closely at the lyrics behind the song after attention intensified about R. Kelly’s alleged abuse of young girls and women thanks to the #MuteRKelly campaign to the recent Lifetime documentary series that may have put the nail in the coffin to the Grammy winner’s career (Kelly has denied all allegations of abuse, and was previously acquitted of child pornography charges).

 Most Read Entertainment Stories